DavisPL-Teaching/119/exams/poll_answers.md

 2. ABDEFG
    Concurrency, Parallelism, Contention, Race Condition, Data Race - and Spooky Halloween Vibes, because data races are scary!! :-)

+Nov 3:
+Data parallelism (at tasks 1 and 2)
+No task parallelism
+Pipeline parallelism from 1 -> 2 and 2 -> 3.
+(Pipeline parallelism will not appear on midterm)